 Annual Cash Incentive Awards.
 The annual cash incentive award is designed to motivate and reward the Officers for their contributions to the Company's performance by making a significant portion of their total compensation variable and dependent upon the Company's annual financial performance.
 It is tied directly to the financial performance of the Company on a sliding scale of return on shareholders' equity.
 The Committee believes that compensating management by aligning compensation with shareholders' return on their investment is an effective way to connect the achievement of performance goals and to encourage growth in the Company while rewarding Officers for their contributions.
-The calculation is based on the Company's pretax return on equity and assessed over a range of 6% to 15%.
+The calculation is based on the Company's pretax return on equity and assessed over a range of 4% to 15%.
 The implied target is 10.4% which assumes a linear, symmetrical bonus curve with one-half of the maximum bonus earned at the midpoint of the performance range.
 From this calculation, the awards are determined based on a schedule that provides certain percentages to be applied to base salaries.
+The Company's pretax return on shareholders' equity for 2013 exceeded 15% which resulted in the maximum payout.
 The maximum bonuses are 100% of salary for the CEO and 85% of salary for the other Officers.
-The awards are discretionary, subject to the Committee's approval.
-Upon approval, the cash incentive payments are granted at year end, and the cash incentive payment for each Officer except for the CEO utilizes the same percentage of each Officer's salary.
 The Committee has the ability to exercise discretion and make adjustments, in the event of a transformational event where circumstances beyond the control of the Officers occur during the year.
+Examples of what the Committee would consider to be "transformational events" include a significant disruption to the economy, major governmental action that strongly impacts the Company's business or its major customers' businesses, severe natural disaster, currency fluctuations beyond the control of the Company, and illness or death of an executive.

 Long-term Equity Grants.
 The Committee believes that the Company's shareholders will be well served if a greater percentage of the long-term equity incentive program is related to achievement of the Company's board-approved strategic objectives.
-To that end, the "balanced LTI program" consisting of service vested restricted shares and performance vested restricted shares, is a way to achieve its objectives.
-Generally, performance-vesting aligns executive long-term incentive rewards more directly with shareholder interests since achieving strategic objectives is a better measure of managements' performance than the vagaries of the stock market.
+To that end, the "balanced LTI program" consisting of service vested restricted share units (RSUs) and performance vested RSUs, is a way to achieve its objectives.
+Generally, performance-vesting aligns executive long-term incentive rewards more directly with shareholder interests since achieving strategic objectives is a better measure of managements' performance than the volatility of the stock market.
 Furthermore, the Committee believes that the shareholders are served well by decisions that further the Company's long-term strategic plan.
 The Committee also believes that the CEO's long-term incentive should be 100% dependent on the achievement of the Company's strategic objectives.
-Nevertheless, the Committee believes that it is appropriate to include some service vested restricted shares in the long-term incentive of the other Officers in order to encourage retention of key executives over the duration of a business cycle.
+Nevertheless, the Committee believes that it is appropriate to include some service vested RSUs in the long-term incentive program of the other Officers in order to encourage retention of key executives over the duration of a business cycle.
 Additionally, upon vesting, it is mandated that the Officers defer receipt of the shares until, at the earliest, their retirement/termination date.